-Having completed my previous Altpocket review, I realized that I still had the same problems as before: I had a bunch of cryptocurrency all over different wallets and exchanges and I needed a way to keep track of it all.
-While writing what I own down on a piece of paper and then manually looking up what those bags are worth online was definitely an option, I do feel that might be somewhat of a waste of my time.
+Having completed my reviews of other crypto tools and portfolio trackers, I realized that I still had the same problems as before: I had a bunch of cryptocurrency all over different wallets and exchanges and I needed a way to keep track of it all.
+This nudged me to do Blockfolio review – a review of the first, legendary crypto tool that is synonym for crypto trackers.

 Therefore I decided to try out what many think is the granddaddy of cryptocurrency portfolio tracker/managers on the market, an application called Blockfolio.